SueChaplain/guide-sauvian/docs/villa.md

 The pool is 1.3 metres at the shallow end and 1.7 metres at the deep end.
 Do not dive.

 A pool security fence is provided that complies with French law and allows you to manage the safety of your party.
-The fence consists of 3 metre panels that are connected with secure clips.
-Unclip a section and remove a pole to create an opening for access.
-If the fence is removed it must be stored in the container provided.
+The fence consists of 3 metre panels that are connected with safety hooks.
+Unhook a section and remove a pole to create an opening for access.
+Follow these steps:

-*The pool is equipped with a pool alarm to comply with French law and to help you monitor the safety of your party.
-It is not a substitute for careful vigilance.
-Water displacement, such as occurs when an object breaks the surface, automatically triggers the alarm.
-Deactivate the alarm sensor when you want to use the pool and can safely supervise all members of your party.
-The alarm sensor should remain active at all other times.*

-*To deactivate the sensor, enter the following passcode on the keypad: 1234 The sensor automatically reactivates when the pool has been vacated for approximately 10 minutes.*

-*In the event that the pool alarm is activated, a siren will sound.
-Deactivate the alarm by pressing any key on the keypad.*
+- Hold the two poles and put pressure on them to bring them closer together.
+- Release the safety latch (the movable piece on one end of the spring).
+- Lift up the hook to separate the sections.
+- Lift up a pole by turning it.

+Close any access points at the end of the supervised swimming session.

+If the fence is removed it must be stored in the container provided and replaced before you leave.

-Please read the pool safety fact sheet.
+Please read the pool safety fact sheet that is included with the house notes.

 Pool towels are provided for use by guests but must not be taken to the beach.
 The pool is cleaned once a week and the pool management company have a key to the